Therinzine/site/content/wiki/Active Projects/wizards-chess/_index.md

 ### Hardware
 We are currently working on developing all 32 pieces for the game, as well as manufacturing the chess board ourselves.
 Navigate to our [hardware docs]({% link wiki/wizards-chess/hardware.md %}) to understand where we are at in terms of our hardware progress.

-#### Battery Team
-The batteries team has been researching what types of batteries we need to power the robot as well as how to do it.
-Their mission is to successfully provide the amount of power to allow a full game of chess to run without needing any recharges.
-Currently, the upper bound that they have set for one full game is 2 hours.

 #### CAD
 The CAD team is utilizing Fusion 360 to create a model of the basic chess piece.
 They are also our go-to team for laser cutting, 3D printing, CNCing, and general manufacturing, especially when it comes to needing certain files.